SouCode/SouCode/README.md

 </div>

   <p align="center">
       👋 Hello there!
-I'm [Your Name], a Junior Network Engineer with a passion for coding and a strong desire to transition into a software development role.
+I'm John Samelson, a Junior Network Engineer with a passion for coding and a strong desire to transition into a software development role.
 I'm currently on an exciting journey to become a well-rounded developer and expand my skills beyond networking.
   </p>

   <p align="center">